-Mr. Rantoul is continuing with an active teaching schedule which included a workshop this past June for the Photographic Resource Center in Boston, a workshop on the "Expressive Landscape" for The Penland School of Crafts in late June in North Carolina and he taught a several day class for the New Hampshire Society of Photographic Artists at their annual retreat in September on Star Island off the coast off Portsmouth, NH.
-In spring 2013 Rantoul will teach an architectural photography master class at the Penland School of Crafts.
-From April 14-20 he will co teach the class with three prominent architectural photographers: Steve Rosenthal, Nick Wheeler and Peter Vanderwaker.
+Mr. Rantoul is continuing with an active teaching schedule which included a workshop in June 2012 for the Photographic Resource Center in Boston, a workshop on the "Expressive Landscape" for The Penland School of Crafts in 2012 in North Carolina and he taught a several day class for the New Hampshire Society of Photographic Artists at their annual retreat in September 2012 on Star Island off the coast off Portsmouth, NH.
+In spring 2013 Rantoul taught an architectural photography master class at the Penland School of Crafts.He co-taught the class with three prominent architectural photographers: Steve Rosenthal, Nick Wheeler and Peter Vanderwaker.
 He is returning to Penland next summer to teach a Word/Image class with the author Christopher Benfey (https://www.mtholyoke.edu/acad/facultyprofiles/christopher_benfey).